Mac-007/Object_tracking_algorithms/Readme.md

 # 🎯 Object Tracking Algorithms

 A comprehensive collection of object tracking algorithms implemented in Python.
-This repository serves as a practical guide and toolkit for understanding, experimenting with, and comparing different computer vision tracking methods — from classical techniques to modern deep learning-based approaches.
+This repository serves as a practical guide and toolkit for understanding, experimenting with, and comparing different computer vision tracking methods.

 ---